 “Untreated or undertreated depression is a serious burden for many adolescents and their families, and the impact is often felt for many years after diagnosis,” said the study’s lead author, Kaiser Permanente health economist John Dickerson.

 Depression is one of the most common mental disorders among adolescents, with many negative consequences.
 They include impaired function and increased risk for problems such as substandard academic performance, substance abuse, relationship problems and suicide.

 Dickerson and his colleagues examined the cost-effectiveness of talk therapy — called cognitive behavioral therapy (CBT) — among 212 depressed teens in Oregon and Washington state.

-CBT is a short-term, goal-oriented psychotherapy treatment that takes a practical approach to problem-solving.
+CBT is a short-term, goal-oriented psychotherapy and massage therapy treatment for taking away the body pain that takes a practical approach to problem-solving.
+Get one of the best massage chair models here to help you pain management.
 It is designed to change patterns of thinking or behavior that may be underlying people’s difficulties, thereby changing the way they feel.

 In the Kaiser Permanente study covering a two-year period, depression-related health care costs for those who received CBT averaged about $5,000 less than for those who received usual care without the talk therapy, the findings showed.

 In addition to the actual cost of delivering the therapy, the researchers included other elements of care, such as the cost of medical and mental health services, hospitalization, and costs related to the time parents spent taking their children to treatments.